 Policy

-1. Policies may be amended by submitting the proposed revisions in writing to the Region I Policy Committee and President of each state association prior to an officially announced business meeting of the Region.
+1. This Policies and Procedures Manual may be amended by submitting the proposed revisions in writing to the Region I Vice President 60 days prior to an officially announced business meeting of the Region.

-2. Any such proposed version must be approved by the Region I Policy Committee and receive a majority vote of those present at a Region I Business Meeting.
+2. Any such proposed version must be approved by the Region I Policy Committee at least 15 days prior to the business meeting.
+Approved proposed amendments must be submitted to membership and presidents of the state associations 15 days prior to the business meeting.
+A majority vote of those present at a Region I Business Meeting will approve the proposed amendments.

 GENERAL ACTE POLICY